 Third International Dialogue on Enhancing Ambition (IDEA) through Climate Finance

-The Center for Clean Air Policy (CCAP) is convening its third International Dialogue on Enhancing Ambition (IDEA) through Climate Finance on Monday, May 22, 2017, in Barcelona on the margins of the Innovate4Climate conference.
-This dialogue will bring together leading government policymakers and representatives from the Green Climate Fund, international financial institutions and the private sector for a not-for-attribution discussion on key issues around effective engagement of the private sector to support ambitious, country-driven climate action in line with Nationally Determined Contributions (NDCs).
+The Center for Clean Air Policy (CCAP) convened its third International Dialogue on Enhancing Ambition (IDEA) through Climate Finance on Monday, May 22, 2017, in Barcelona on the margins of the Innovate4Climate conference.
+This dialogue brought together leading government policymakers and representatives from the Green Climate Fund, international financial institutions and the private sector for a discussion on key issues around effective engagement of the private sector to support ambitious, country-driven climate action in line with Nationally Determined Contributions (NDCs).

 - Identify the interests of developing countries in mobilizing private and non-sovereign financing to support NDC implementation;

 - Take stock of the lessons learned and key gaps from the experience of bilateral and multilateral institutions in financing private sector activities and mobilizing private investment; and

 - Based on these inputs, inform the approaches of donors and international finance institutions, notably the GCF’s Private Sector Facility.